Body Care

 Catabolic metabolism is the conversion of the energy in food to energy available to run cellular processes.
 Anabolic metabolism is the conversion of food to building blocks for proteins, lipids, nucleic acids, and some carbohydrates; and the elimination of xenobiotic metabolic wastes.

 Many factors influence your metabolic rate – including age, gender, muscle-to-fat ratio, amount of physical activity and hormone function.
-For more, see this fascinating article on the impact of aging on healthy metabolism.
-Hint: It is very important to maintain muscle mass and strength.
+For more, see this research on the impact of aging on healthy metabolism.
+Hint: It is very important to maintain muscle mass and strength and to avoid obesity.

 The End (of This Article)